robertplaut/echostatus/README.md

 ## Core Features (Current)

 - **User Management:**
   - **User List:** A responsive, card-based grid displaying all users, grouped by team and sorted alphabetically.
-Each card shows the user's DiceBear-generated avatar, display name, and role.
+Each card is a link to that user's "Standup Notes" page.
   - **Create User:** A dedicated form for creating new users with predefined dropdowns for 'Team' and 'Role' to ensure data consistency.
 - **Dynamic Dashboard:**
+  - **Dynamic Header:** The main header dynamically displays the title of the current page.
   - **"Login As" User Switcher:** A dropdown in the header allows for quickly switching the context of the dashboard to any user in the database.
 The selected user state is persisted across pages via URL query parameters.
-  - **Conditional Navigation:** User-specific navigation links (like "Standup Notes") automatically appear in the sidebar only when a user is selected.
+  - **Conditional Navigation:** User-specific navigation links automatically appear in the sidebar only when a user is selected.
 - **Standup Notes:**
-  - A dedicated page for a selected user to log their daily standup notes.
+  - A dedicated page for a selected user to log and view their standup notes.
-  - The form includes fields for yesterday's accomplishments, today's tasks, blockers, and other learnings.
-  - The form intelligently "upserts" data, allowing a user to create a new note or update an existing note for the current day seamlessly.
-  - The form is pre-populated with any existing data for the current day, allowing for easy edits.
+  - **Dynamic Note Form:** A form that allows creating or editing notes for any selected date.
+It is pre-populated with any existing data for the selected day.
+  - **Past Notes Widget:** A scrollable list that displays all of a user's previous notes, sorted by date, with alternating background colors for readability.
+  - **Real-time Updates:** After saving a note, both the form and the past notes list update instantly with the latest data without a full page reload.
 - **Modern UI/UX:**
   - Built with the clean and accessible **shadcn/ui** component library.
   - Includes a **Light/Dark Mode** theme toggle.